Leadership Initiative for Professionals

 • Participate in all Fellowship-sponsored programs totaling approximately eight days of travel (six business days) per year for three years and ensure that there will be no conflicts with these programs.
 Fellows will attend two Institutes annually (a Spring Institute around March and a Fall Institute around September).
 The Wexner Foundation covers all expenses for program participation.

-• During the COVID-19 health crisis and building on what we have learned so far about virtual education, Fellows will be expected to join Virtual Institutes on the originally scheduled dates with up to 4 hours of additional Zoom time per month in order to build trust within the cohort.
+• Should we be unable to meet in person due to COVID-19, Fellows will be expected to join Virtual Institutes on the originally scheduled dates with up to 4 hours of additional Zoom time per month in order to build trust within the cohort.
 Exact timing will be determined based on Fellow availability but with an expectation that Fellows will prioritize these virtual meetings.

 • Commit to work full-time at a North American Jewish communal organization for all three years of the Fellowship Program and three years beyond (six years total).